-On the off chance that whenever it about your leather shoes that get on spray paint, you can use here brass rubbing spirits.
-Drop some amount of it on to a cloth.
+On the off chance that whenever it is about your leather shoes that get on spray paint, you can use here brass rubbing spirits.
+Drop some amount of it onto a cloth.
 Then scrub the affected area gently.

-Be careful to keep remain the original color of shoes.
-Also, you can use here nail polish remover, yet it is a bit harsh than the rubbing spirits.
+Be careful to keep remain the original color of the shoes.
+Also, you can use here nail polish remover, yet it is a bit harsher than the rubbing spirits.
 Never polish the paint onto the shoes from where you getting rid of the paint.

 6. Use Oil And Baking Soda

-Dip clean and dry cotton into the oil, generally cooking oil works good but if it is olive oil that sounds best.
-Gently rub the paint from shoes.
-Let the oil be stable on the affected area for a while.
+Dip clean and dry cotton into the oil, generally cooking oil works well but if it is olive oil that sounds best.
+Gently rub the paint from your shoes.
+Let the oil be stable in the affected area for a while.

 Repeat this process twice or thrice as needed.
-However, if the paint becomes dry and stick tightly, carefully use a knife to scrub the paint get rid of the shoes.
+However, if the paint becomes dry and sticks tightly, carefully use a knife to scrub the paint and get rid of the shoes.

-When it is finished and you are satisfied that there is not any paint remain on the shoes, now time to remove oil.
-Apply vinegar and baking soda mixture to get rid of the oil from shoes.
+When it is finished and you are satisfied that there is not any paint remaining on the shoes, now time to remove the oil.
+Apply vinegar and baking soda mixture to get rid of the oil from the shoes.

 7. Use Soap, Water, And Hydrogen Peroxide

-This also a very gentle and effective way to get rid of paint from shoes.
+This is also a very gentle and effective way to get rid of paint from shoes.
 Make a good combination of water and soap in a big bowl.
-Dip a dry cloth to the solution for a while.
+Dip a dry cloth into the solution for a while.

 If the paint remains, use hydrogen peroxide to remove the stain.
-After finishing the job don’t forget to use leather conditioner to your shoes.
+After finishing the job don’t forget to use leather conditioner on your shoes.

-Here are some names of a good leather conditioner that you can try.
+Here are some names of good leather conditioners that you can try.

 Consequently, whatever I’ve described here that are not limited to, rather there are also many other ways to get rid of paint from shoes.